-A DMP could help you get out of debt faster, even though you may pay less each month.
+A Debt Management Program is a structured payment plan designed and managed by a nonprofit credit counseling agency.
+A DMP can help you get out of debt faster, even though you may pay less monthly.

-If you’re having trouble paying off high-interest rate credit card debt on your own, a debt management program (DMP) could be the solution you need.
+If you’re having trouble paying off high-interest-rate credit card debt on your own, a debt management program (DMP) could be your solution.
 It can help you pay off debt faster in a way that works for your budget by minimizing interest and stopping penalties.
 In the right circumstances, it can save you serious time and money as you get out of debt.
-What’s more, you don’t need good credit to qualify, meaning it can work even when other solutions like debt consolidation can’t.
+Moreover, you don’t need good credit to qualify, which can work even when other solutions like debt consolidation can’t.

 [Narrator] Debt management doesn’t have to be so confusing.
 Here’s a quick and easy 60-second snapshot of how debt management works.